atulkrs/Backend-Assignment-Submisson-Portal/README.md

         {
             "userId": "67083a637fc902be75a88d87", // Replace with your actual UserId "task": "Your assignment task",
-            "admin": "myadmin" // Replace with you actual Admin name }
+            "admin": "admin" // Replace with your actual Admin name }